The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

 Coron Public Market — upstairs food stalls with grilled fish, rice, and vegetables.
 PHP 100-200 (~$2-3.60) for a full meal.

 Sea Dive Resort restaurant — sit on the pier over the water.
 Sinigang (sour soup) with prawns, PHP 350 (~$6.30).
-The prawns were alive 30 minutes before they were in your bowl.
+The prawns were alive 30 minutes before they reached your bowl.

 Filipino beer: San Miguel Pale Pilsen, PHP 40-60 (~$0.70-1.10).
 Red Horse for stronger evenings.